jsylew/COMM2216-User-Doc/docs/index-test.md

 - **Leading:** The space between lines of text.
 The bigger the leading is, the larger the space is.
 - **Margin Line:** The line where the margin starts.
 It is shown as a pink-purple border inside the page and can be customized based on the design.
 The standard minimum is 0.125" to ensure nothing important gets trimmed off the page.
 - **Pasteboard:** A "sandbox" area where you can put images or other assets while you work on your design.
 Things that only touch the pasteboard will not be printed.
 - **PPI:** Pixels Per Inch is the unit of measurement used for image resolution.
+The standard for print is minimum 300 PPI and minimum 72 PPI for web.
   - **Actual PPI:** The PPI of an image at full size.
   - **Effective PPI:** The PPI of an resized image.
 It goes up when an image increases in size, and goes down when an image decreases in size.
 - **Saddlestitch:** One of the most common ways of printing a booklet.
 Pages are folded in half to create 4 pages and the booklet is stapled together in the middle which forms the spine.